Pinoy rock: 2010s

 In mid-2010, NU 107, known as the nation's premier FM station using a rock format, had been taken down as it was sold by its management after declining interest in the audience.
 In the early 2010s, rock music was still largely popular in the country despite a decline in sales, due to the domination of K-pop, pop and electronic music, and the rise of music streaming services.

-During the early 2010s, new acts emerged such as Gracenote, Banda ni Kleggy, and Tanya Markova.
+During the early 2010s, new acts emerged such as Gracenote and Tanya Markova.
 Up Dharma Down, later became UDD in 2017, became an early staple of a resurgence with the popularity of their signature single "Tadhana" and the release of their 2012 album Capacities.

 Following NU leaving the airwaves, another FM station, Jam 88.3 fully transitioned to alternative rock/indie pop, including songs played by local popular rock artists and bands.
 Since 2013, the station began playing songs from local and unsigned Filipino independent artists/bands through its supplemental program Fresh Filter.

 2013 saw the re-emergence of Pinoy indie music.
-Some indie acts became popular (and eventually went mainstream) such as Autotelic, Bullet Dumas, Ang Bandang Shirley, Flying Ipis, Cheats, BP Valenzuela, She's Only Sixteen, Rusty Machines, Farewell Fair Weather, The Ransom Collective, Drive Me to Juliet, Oh, Flamingo!, Sud, Jensen and The Flips, MilesExperience, tide/edit, Tom's Story, Ben&Ben, IV of Spades, Clara Benin, Reese Lansangan, and others.
+Some indie acts became popular (and eventually went mainstream) such as Autotelic, Bullet Dumas, Ang Bandang Shirley, Cheats, BP Valenzuela, She's Only Sixteen, The Ransom Collective, Oh, Flamingo!, Sud, MilesExperience, Tom's Story, Ben&Ben, IV of Spades, December Avenue (band), Clara Benin, Reese Lansangan, and others.
 Today, various indie bands continue to perform through daily/weekly gig schedules at popular gig places like B-Side and SaGuijo in Makati, Route 196 (closed in 2020) and Mow's Bar in Quezon City, 19 East in Parañaque, 70s Bistro in Anonas, and at various music festivals (such as Wanderland, UP (University of the Philippines) Fair, Rakrakan Festival, and Fete de la Musique Philippines).

 In 2015, entrepreneur and musician Ramon "RJ" Jacinto launched the Pinoy Rock 'n Roll Hall of Fame, which was established to recognize notable Filipino musicians.

 During the final years of the 2010s, the genre also gave prominence of Pinoy artists from outside the Philippine territory, including UK-based Filipino independent artists Beabadoobee and No Rome.

 2020s

 The COVID-19 pandemic halted the Philippine music industry, with many music venues being closed and concerts/festivals being either postponed or canceled.
 But the pandemic also gave artists and bands more time to bring new releases, recorded from their respective homes.

-The late 2010s/early 2020s gave birth of new breed of rock and indie artists/bands: Magnus Haven, Bandang Lapis, The Vowels They Orbit, Nobita, Dilaw, Kuatro Kantos and 10 a.m.
-Departure.
-IV of Spades announced their hiatus, as Zild Benitez and Blaster Silonga released their own solo recordings.
+The late 2010s/early 2020s gave birth of new breed of rock and indie artists/bands: Magnus Haven, Bandang Lapis, the Vowels They Orbit, Maki, Lola Amour, Nobita, SunKissed Lola, Dilaw, Zild Benitez, Ena Mori, Cup of Joe and Over October released their own solo recordings.